MTayyab10/How-to-Start-a-Start-up/Lecture 4/Building Product, Users & Growing.md

 - And that is because they are pretty old school and they have a lot of things that are done inefficiently.
 Such as booking the customer and optimizing the cleaners' schedules was just done very inefficiently.

+### Note

+If you are in a situation like mine where there is a service element of it then you should go and do that service yourself.

+If your thing is related to restaurants you should become a waiter, if it is related to painting become a painter and kind of get in the shoes of your customers from all angles of what you are trying to build.

+The other thing is there is also a level of obsessiveness that you should have with it as well.
+You should be so obsessed that you want to know what everybody in that space is doing.

+- And it is things like writing a list of all
+ - of the potential competitors,
+ - similar types of companies,

+- Google searching them and clicking on every single link and reading every single article from search result number 1 to 1000.

+- You should become an expert in your industry.
+There should be no doubt when you are building this that you are the expert so that people trust you when you are building this product.

+The second thing is identifying **customer segments**.

+Ideally at the end of the day you have built a product or business that everybody in the world is using.

+In the beginning, you realistically want to corner off a certain part of the customer base so that you can really optimize for them.

+It is just about focus and whether you are catering to teenage girls or whether it is soccer moms, you will be able to focus a lot on their needs.

+### Important

+And lastly, before you even create a product or before you put code down.

+> You should really storyboard out the user experience of how you are going to solve the problem.
+And that is not just meaning the website itself?
+> - It also means how does the customer find out about you.
+  > - It can be through an ad or word-of-mouth, and
+  > - then they come to your site and they learn more about you.

+ - What does that text say and what are you communicating to them when they sign up for the project and when they purchase the service?
+ - What are they actually getting from your service or product?

+ - After they finish using the product or service do they leave a review or do they leave comments?

+ You need to be able to go through that whole flow and visualize in your head what the perfect user experience is.
+And then put it down on paper and put it into code, and then start from there.